-RELC Examinations Bureau, 30 Orange Grove Road, Level 3 RELC Building, Singapore 258352
+RELC Examinations Bureau, 30 Orange Grove Road, Level 3 RELC Building, Singapore 258352 and give you a decision once we have received all the necessary documentation.
+We email you with one of the following responses:

 When you submit your online application form we send you a student number.
-The allocation of a student number at this stage does not constitute acceptance onto the programme.
+The allocation of a student number at this stage does not constitute acceptance we will email you: a letter offering you registration for your chosen programme (called the 'Offer letter').